namratadeka/starter-academic/content/authors/admin/_index.md

 education:
   courses:
   - course: MSc in Computer Science
-    institution: The University of British Columbia
+    institution: The University of British Columbia, Vancouver
     year: 2022
   - course: BTech in Computer Science
     institution: Indraprastha Institute of Information Technology, New Delhi (IIITD)